University College Message from the Dean

 Our programs emphasize interdisciplinary and innovative teaching in small class settings that engage students with their professors, their fellow students, their campus, and their community.
 Most students will encounter University College through Focused Inquiry (FI) classes and the Common Book program.
 Focused Inquiry courses (UNIV 111, 112, & 200), are required for most VCU students.
 Taught by faculty whose backgrounds include advanced degrees in a wide range of academic disciplines, FI courses give students the opportunity to learn how to think deeply, critically, and analytically about the kinds of large issues they will encounter throughout their academic careers at VCU.

 Through the Common Book program, University College brings the entire VCU campus together to consider important social issues that have a significant impact on our campus.
-This year’s book, Evicted, is an ethnographic study that follows eight families in Milwaukee as they struggle to keep their homes while falling deeper into poverty.
-It reveals the impact of the nationwide eviction crisis that affects millions of families and has consequences---poverty, homelessness, educational disparities and health care among many others---for the wider community.
-In addition to discussing the issues raised by Evicted in FI classes, University College will sponsor a visit by Matthew Desmond and a number of related events in order to engage the campus community.
+The 2021 - 2022 year book is Rising: Dispatches from the New American Shore by Elizabeth Rush.
+The author's account of climate change addresses human and nonhuman lives, race and class, geography and economics, emotion and reason.
+Rising seas are transforming the coastline of the United States in irrevocable ways.
+Using individual narratives and broader looks at communities, Rush guides readers through some of the places where this change has been most dramatic, from the Gulf Coast to Miami, from New York City to the Bay Area, and beyond.
+In addition to discussing the issues raised by Rising in FI classes, University College will sponsor a visit by Elizabeth Rush and a number of related events in order to engage the campus community.
 The Common Book program models the complex nature of twenty-first century problems, demonstrating the reasoned, analytical, and interdisciplinary strategies that are needed to address them.

 The Bachelor of Interdisciplinary Studies (BIS) program provides undergraduate students the opportunity to focus their academic studies on interdisciplinary problem-solving.
 Students who select the BIS program as their major work closely with advisors and faculty to develop an individual plan of study that combines upper-level study in two or three different academic areas.